-In high school, Dr. Chu was introduced to the study of physics.
+In high school, Chu was introduced to the study of physics.
 His teacher, Thomas Miner, encouraged his students to be creative and to engage in experiments to find the answers that they were looking for.
-As a senior in this class, Chu would begin an experiment using a physical pendulum to measure gravity that he would later refine 25 years later once he had become a well-known physicist.
+As a senior in Miner's class, Chu would begin an experiment using a physical pendulum to measure gravity that he would later refine 25 years later, once he had become a well-known physicist.

 While at Bell Labs, Dr. Chu began his work with laser cooling, which would win him the Nobel Prize in Physics in 1997.
 He shared this award with Claude Cohen-Tannoudji and William Daniel Phillips.
 Dr. Chu also had two colleagues whom he recognizes as assisting him with his laser cooling work at Bell Labs, Leo Holberg and Alex Cable.

-Dr. Chu left Bell Labs in 1987 to be a professor at Stanford.
-During his time here, he has served as Physics Chair twice (1990-1993 and 1999-2001).
+Dr. Chu left Bell Labs in 1987 to be a professor at Stanford, where he currently serves as the William R. Kenan, Jr. Professor of Humanities & Sciences and Professor of Molecular and Cellular Physiology at Stanford University.
+During his time at Stanford, he has served as Physics Chair twice (1990-1993 and 1999-2001).
 Once at Stanford, he expanded his research interests to include polymer physics and biophysics.

 Dr. Chu has received numerous awards and honors during his career.
 These include an NSF Pre-Doctoral Fellowship (1970-1974), being named co-winner of the King Faisal International Prize for Science (1993), being elected as a member of the National Academy of Sciences (1993), Humboldt Senior Scientist Award (1995), Guggenheim Fellowship (1996), and being elected as a foreign member of the Chinese Academy of Sciences (1998).